 “What I came to realize is that it’s not dignifying to perpetually deny people in poverty their God-given ability to work.”

-Pastor Petrenko’s pointed question was the impetus for Jeff’s journey into Christian microfinance – a little-known strategy at the time – which involved making small loans to people who had limited access to credit but the vision to start a business.
+Pastor Petrenko’s pointed question was the impetus for Jeff’s journey into Christian microfinance – a little-known strategy at the time – which involves making small loans to people who have limited access to credit but the vision to start a business.

 Since then, HOPE International has loaned more than $1.4 billion dollars and empowered more than two million small business owners in 16 countries to use their own talents and gifts to break the cycle of poverty and provide for their families with dignity.

 HOPE international has loaned more than $1.4 billion dollars to empower more than two million small business owners in 16 countries.

 Despite all his pioneering ministry work, Jeff never quit his day job … because a financial engine for Hope International has always been his company, Keystone Custom Homes.
 On any given morning, you’re likely to find Jeff pulling into the parking lot of Keystone – which is now central Pennsylvania’s largest locally owned homebuilder – in his trusty 2007 Toyota Camry, which just turned over 310,000 miles.

 “From the very beginning, Keystone was founded with the intention of giving back,” Jeff says.
 “We believe everything belongs to God, and we are simply stewards of what he has entrusted to us.”

 It was this stewardship mentality that spurred Jeff and his family to think bigger.
 “Since we started the company in 1992, our family has been amazed at what God has done through Keystone, and we began to wonder, ‘How can we do more?’”
 Jeff says.
 “We asked, ‘What can we do to maximize what we give and make our company stronger in the process?’”

 “What can we do to maximize what we give and make our company stronger in the process?”